ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-03-06-ordering-my-solar-system.md

 To operate and charge devices that run with 230V AC like my cordless impact wrench, I also ordered a [voltage converter](https://www.amazon.de/gp/product/B00FMUVRKK/) that provides 1500W of continuous and up to 3000W peak power for start-up currents.

-I'm really looking forward to get all the parts delivered and install the solar system in my van! :sunny: :electric_plug:
+I'm really looking forward to getting all the parts delivered and install the solar system in my van! :sunny: :electric_plug: